Chainer, Nightmare Adept

 Discard a card: You may cast a creature card from your graveyard this turn.
 Activate this ability only once each turn.

-Whenever a nontoken creature enters the battlefield under your control, if you didn't cast it form your hand, it gains haste until your next turn.
+Whenever a nontoken creature enters the battlefield under your control, if you didn't cast it from your hand, it gains haste until your next turn.

 Combos Browse all

 BradtheImpaler: A while back you asked if I had to choose another commander who would it be?
 Well I actually did wind up changing my commander to Chainer, Nightmare Adept to add a mostly consistent recursion engine to the deck.
 Doesn’t really matter if he’s not on theme with the deck because it ran great without relying on Kroxa so I figured why not.
 Also I acquired a Dauthi Voidwalker during a draft and found out how well it synergizes with the voidwalker.
 That and the voidwalker shuts down graveyard decks which this deck had a weakness towards.

 1 month ago

 If I had to pick one, it would be Piru, the Volatile .
 Love the callback to the original Elder Dragons, and he's in my favourite three-colour combination no less.
 Honestly though, he's probably going to go into my Kaalia, Zenith Seeker deck which already has a lot of Legendary creatures.

 I really love what MH2 is putting out but honestly kind of relieved that none of the Legendaries are really making me feel the itch to build a new deck.
 Most of the cards I'm excited for are things I'd like to add to decks I already have or have been working on.

 MeanLizard thanks for sharing your list!
 I'd love to talk out where I see variance in our design!